crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 Ownership

-Maldives Airways was jointly owned and operated by the PLO.
-The PLO was a partner in the establishment of this airline of the Maldives and was also the owner of the Transportes Aéreos da Guiné-Bissau airline, then headed by Faiz Zaidan, who later would be charge of civil aviation for the Palestinian Authority.
+Maldives Airways was jointly owned and operated by the Palestine Liberation Organization (PLO), which played a significant role in establishing the airline in the Maldives.
+The PLO had experience in the aviation sector and was also the owner of Transportes Aéreos da Guiné-Bissau, an airline that operated in West Africa.
+At the time, Transportes Aéreos da Guiné-Bissau was led by Faiz Zaidan, a key figure in aviation management.
+Later, Zaidan would go on to oversee civil aviation for the Palestinian Authority.

 DdJGnUsWkAA_BEv.jpg